jimscchen/MIDS/README.md

 ## W266 Natural Language Processing
-The course covers main/common NLP tasks and relevant tools and techniques (neural net/tensorflow, dynamic programming).
+The course covers common NLP tasks and relevant tools (neural net/tensorflow, dynamic programming).
 All work is done in python, using a mixture of **google cloud** and PC.
 We learned and built Kneser-Ney, LSTM-RNN language models, Forward-backward, Virtebi and CKY algorithms.
 Our final project is an open information extraction and information retrieval system on marvel movie transcripts.